shiva2312/Edvora_/README.md

-After Downloading the source code ipen terminal and write "npm install".
+After Downloading the source code open terminal and write "npm install".

+Here I have provided all the instruction which one can use this api to check it on POSTMAN.
+I would request to change the mongoDB url with your own database url so that you can check or verify the data of database.

 I have used https://ethereal.email/ for sending verification link and Reset Pin.
 I have provided the email and password yopu can login and check the data.

-Here I have provided all the instruction which one can use this api to check it on POSTMAN.
-I would request to change the mongoDB url with your own database url so that you can check or verify the data of database.

 ################## User sing up endpoint########################